On this page:

 Electricity retail market

 Electricity retailers sell electricity to household and business customers.
-Retailers are businesses that pay the different costs involved in supplying electricity and then sell electricity to customers as a packaged offer.
 Retailers are responsible for billing, customer service and helping arrange network services.

 Customers can choose to buy their gas and electricity from a range of different offers that have different prices and conditions.
 Customers can compare energy offers on Victorian Energy Compare.
 Find out more information about the gas sector.

-Embedded networks are private electricity networks that sell and supply electricity to multiple customers within a building or self-contained site.
+Electricity embedded networks are private networks that sell and supply electricity to multiple customers within a building or self-contained site.
 They are common in multiple occupancy developments, such as:

 • apartment buildings